caiomsouza/data-science/README.md

 https://en.wikipedia.org/wiki/Scatter_plot<BR>

 # Open Source Big Data Science Bootcamp
-Introduction to Business Intelligence, Big Data, ETL, DW and Predictive Analytics Integration all the worlds BI, Big Data and Predictive Analytics.
+Introduction to Business Intelligence, Big Data, ETL, DW and Predictive Analytics<BR>
+Integration all the worlds BI, Big Data and Predictive Analytics.<BR>
 Who is a Data Scientst ?
-What is the skills of a Data Sciencist?
+What is the skills of a Data Sciencist? <BR>
-Introduction to the Data Science Toolkit
+Introduction to the Data Science Toolkit<BR>
-Introduction to R, Python and Weka
+Introduction to R, Python and Weka <BR>
-Data preparation with R, Python and PDI
+Data preparation with R, Python and PDI<BR>
-Python scikit-learn
+Python scikit-learn<BR>
-PCA
+PCA<BR>
-Predictive Modelling Techniques
+Predictive Modelling Techniques<BR>
-    Supervised Learning
+    Supervised Learning<BR>
-    Unsupervised Learning
+    Unsupervised Learning<BR>
-Competing at Kaggle with real data science problems for real companies Using Sparkl with R in a Real Problem
+Competing at Kaggle with real data science problems for real companies<BR>
+Using Sparkl with R in a Real Problem<BR>
-Integration R with Pentaho using pdiR and SparklPDI Visualizion your Data using Pentaho
+Integration R with Pentaho using pdiR and SparklPDI<BR>
+Visualizion your Data using Pentaho<BR>
-Sentiment Analysis using Hadoop
+Sentiment Analysis using Hadoop<BR>

 ##Data Science Bootcamps